SixArm/unix-shell-script-kit/README.md

 ### var_exists_or_die

-var_exists_or_die: ensure a variable exists, otherwise die with a help message.
+Ensure a variable exists, otherwise die with a help message.

 ```sh
 var_exists_or_die HOME